Skip to contents

 ⚖️ Shift and rescale data

-NIRS values are not measured on an absolute scale (even, arguably percent (%) saturation).
+NIRS values are not measured on an absolute scale (arguably not even percent (%) saturation/SmO2).
 Therefore, we may need to adjust or calibrate our data to normalise NIRS signal values between muscle sites, individuals, trials, etc. depending on our intended comparison.

 For example, we may want to set our mean baseline value to zero for all NIRS signals at the start of a recording.
 Or we may want to compare signal kinetics (the rate of change or time course of a response) after rescaling signal amplitudes to a common dynamic range.